The Federal Government will Become America's Model Employer for the 21st Century.

-Members of Congress and designated congressional staff who are subject to §1312 of the Affordable Care Act must purchase a health benefits plan on the Small Business Health Options Program (SHOP).
+Members of Congress and designated congressional staff who are subject to §1312 of the Affordable Care Act must enroll in an appropriate Small Business Health Options Program (SHOP) in order to receive a government contribution.
 SHOPs were established to administer group health benefits to employees of eligible businesses.
-Given the location of Congress in Washington DC, OPM determined that the DC SHOP, known as the DC Health Link Small Business Market administered by the DC Health Benefit Exchange Authority, is the appropriate SHOP from which Members of Congress and designated congressional staff will purchase health insurance in order to receive a government contribution.
+Given the location of Congress in Washington DC, OPM determined that the DC SHOP, known as the DC Health Link Small Business Market administered by the DC Health Benefit Exchange Authority, is the appropriate SHOP from which Members of Congress and designated congressional staff will purchase health insurance.

 The formula for government contributions is the same formula used for other federal employees.
-The government contribution will equal the lesser of: (1) 72 percent of amounts OPM determines are the program-wide weighted average of premiums in effect each year, for Self Only and for Self and Family enrollments, respectively, or (2) 75 percent of the total premium for the particular plan an enrollee selects.
+The government contribution will equal the lesser of: (1) 72 percent of amounts OPM determines are the program-wide weighted average of premiums in effect each year, for Self Only, Self Plus One, and for Self and Family enrollments, respectively, or (2) 75 percent of the total premium for the particular plan an enrollee selects.

 The Open Enrollment period for coverage under DC Health Link will coincide with the annual Federal Benefits Open Enrollment Period.